interval1066/bpe_framework/build_log.md

 Spent several days chasing down some funky little errors with the tokenizer while expanding its capabilities (in so doing created some issues with the internationalization code), finally cracked it a few hours ago.

 ### 9/4/2025 - Conversation and ConversationTurn structures implemented
 Put in the foundational structures for getting conversations going on this framework.
 Also straitened out some lingering issues with the Training class.
+Started using the Ceral C++ serialization library, this is automatically downloaded for you while CMake runs.

 ### 9/7/2025 - Using Efficient Token Sequence-Based Approach
 Hashing the tokens rather than string manipulation is a completely faster approach and I don't even feel the need to use inline assembly.
 1000% more